gcornella/Diversify_WatchFaceComplications/README.md

 ---

 ## Citation / Acknowledgments
-If you use this code or ideas, please cite this repo or my Google Scholar.
+If you use this code or ideas, please cite this repo or my [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=8V7UwdIAAAAJ).

 ```bibtex
 @software{cornella-barba2025diversify,